2010 Computer model of intensification scheme, Melbourne, Australia (green & dark blue areas do not change)

 Analysis of the Plan

 The Red plan will look very familiar to Vancouverites in 2013.
-This is very much like the brand of neighbourhood redevelopment proposed for Vancouver’s neighbourhoods in the current planning review.
+This is very much like the brand of redevelopment proposed for Vancouver’s neighbourhoods in the current planning review.
 A “towers” approach has the neighbourhoods up in arms!
 Neighbours worry that 90% of their neighbourhood will be unaffected.
-One suspects that 100% of the communities are not understood.
+One suspects that 100% of what makes the communities tick is not understood by the planning department.

 Table: Melbourne @ 8 Million

 The proposed High and Low density targets for Melbourne @ 8 million are shown in the table above and compared by Adams to Barcelona.
-I added two more columns to show density per quartier (pers/qtr) and the density in acres (pers/ac).
+I added two more columns to show density per quartier (persins/qtr) and the density in acres (persons/ac).
+Going back to my last visit there in 2004, Barcelona was fully built out at six to eight stories.
+And new projects on view to those driving in the city were of the tower variety.

 1. The Density is too high.

 At first glance, even the high targets for Melbourne appear to be in line with human-scale targets for quartier intensification.
 It is possible to achieve densities of 20,000 per quartier building no higher than 4 storey row houses and apartments.
 However, the density in the table is given as an overall average in the city as a whole.
 The ‘red’ areas are not quartiers.
 The Melbourne proposal is to mass all the density fronting arterials or around transit centres.
 The latter is an American strategy known as TOD: transit oriented development.
-The former—depending on how high over 5-stories the build out goes—could result in walling off the neighbourood middle with hi-rise lining the neighbourhood edge, and shadowing long corridors during the winter months.
+The former—depending on how high over 5-stories the build out goes—could result in walling off the neighbourood middle with hi-rise lining the neighbourhood edge.
+The resulting streetscapes would be long, shadowed corridors, with little solar penetration during the winter months.
 The TOD—if build out takes the form of districts of tall buildings—could also result in shadowed streets and blocked views of the sky for entire areas of the city.

 In weighing the relationship between built form and density several factors enter into consideration: